aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/java/java-slides-data-manipulation/_index.md

 ### [Get Width and Height from Chart Plot Area in Java Slides](./get-width-height-chart-plot-area-java-slides/)
 Learn how to retrieve chart plot area dimensions in Java Slides using Aspose.Slides for Java.
 Enhance your PowerPoint automation skills
 ### [Validate Chart Layout Added in Java Slides](./validate-chart-layout-added-java-slides/)
+Master chart layout validation in PowerPoint with Aspose.Slides for Java.
+Learn to manipulate charts programmatically for stunning presentations.
 ### [Invert If Negative for Individual Series in Java Slides](./invert-if-negative-individual-series-java-slides/)
 Learn how to use the Invert If Negative feature in Aspose.Slides for Java to enhance chart visuals in PowerPoint presentations.
 ### [Leader Line Color in Java Slides](./leader-line-color-java-slides/)